Guardians of our Rivers

 Buglife's Rebecca Lewis Surveying for Riverfly Buglife's Rebecca Lewis Surveying for Riverfly

-Once established, groups will have access to ongoing support and information to help them become confident and secure with the methods and identification of the invertebrates found in their rivers
+Once trained groups are established, they will have access to ongoing support and information to help them become confident and secure with the methods and identification of the invertebrates found in their rivers.

 Guardians of our Rivers - Surveying for Riverfly Guardians of our Rivers - Riverfly Survey